 - and give or take 6 Amazon orders later?

 I think we lost the “hack” somewhere in there.
 If it doesn’t save you time AND money, let’s just call it “uncontrollable spending,” yeah?

-Today I want to share my time and money saving hacks for busy families.
+Today I want to share my time and money-saving hacks for busy moms.
 Real strategies, people.
 Ways to simplify.
 De-stress.
 Eliminate waste and clutter.
 Actual, tangible things you can do in minutes.
 YES.
 Who’s with me?

 So to make this even easier, I’ve broken things down into 3 separate categories: Cleaning, Food, and Baby/Pets.

 Raise your hand if it feels like your kitchen is open 24 hours a day.
 In most busy homes, besides the laundry machine, the kitchen probably gets the most use.

 If you like things clean and organized like I do, this presents a definite problem.
 Every day, I make breakfast, lunch, and dinner in my kitchen (plus snacks).
 For a while there, I was cleaning up – like a full clean – after each meal.
 WHY?
 I really don’t know.
 If this also sounds crazy to you, see my first hack below.

 Cleaning Hack # 1: Cook 3 Times, Clean Once.
 Maybe this is a no-brainer for some people, but for us obsessive cleaning folk, this is a revelation.
 After each meal I was wiping down the counters, the stove, re-organizing things, it was out of control.